The Florida Department of Transportation (FDOT) and its partners are updating the FTP, and we want you to get involved.

 With your input, the FTP update will help answer these questions and address the ever-changing impacts on the transportation system that affect residents, visitors, and businesses, such as:

-Like the current plan, this FTP will have three elements – a Vision Element, Policy Element, and Implementation Element.
+This FTP will have four elements – a Vision Element, Policy Element, Implementation Element, and Performance Element.

 To guide the FTP update process, we assembled a Steering Committee.
 The Steering Committee provides recommendations to FDOT about the FTP based on the Committee member’s expertise; input from other statewide, regional, and local partners; and supporting technical analyses.